-Previously on show at the National Museum of Australia from 9 September 2016 until 29 January 2017
+A History of the World in 100 Objects from the British Museum was previously on show at the National Museum of Australia from 9 September 2016 until 29 January 2017.

 Listen to expert presenters help make sense of two million years of human history and share the story behind some of the key objects from the exhibition.

 As host venue, the National Museum was invited to select a 101st object to mark a point on Australia’s journey through history.

 A behind the scenes glimpse of the 8 September 2016 media launch with National Museum Director Dr Mathew Trinca and British Museum Curator Belinda Crerar.